NCAR/DART/models/wrf/tutorial/README.md

 delete output files if they already exist, and they will not for the first run.

-Once the script completes, inside your `output/2017042700 directory` you should see these files:
+Once the script completes, inside your `$BASE_DIR/output/2017042700` directory  you should see these files:

     wrfbdy_d01_152057_21600_mean